 For an indepth culinary and culture experience, join one of our week-long culinary tours.
 Register Now

 There's a 10% discount when booking two different classes at the same time.

 There's also a 10% discount, if you have a group of 6 people or more joining one of our scheduled classes.

 Due to limited space, advance payment is required to register.

 If you can't find a date or class that suits your needs, please contact us about a private class.

 A full refund will be issued with a 48-hour cancellation notice; 50% for cancellations of 24 hours.

 Contact us with any questions or concerns you may have.Press Reviews

 3-Day Culinary ImmersionEnjoy an in-depth San Miguel culinary experience.
-Our immersion program includes 4 nights at La Cocina B&B, the intensive cooking class with market tour, as well as 2 other classes depending on your interests.
-We’ll also dine with chef Mateo Salas in the kitchen of Aperi—our town’s premier restaurant. $650 per person, double occupancy
+Our immersion program includes 4 nights at La Cocina B&B, a welcome dinner, the intensive cooking class with market tour, as well as 2 other classes depending on your interests. $650 per person, double occupancy

 $750 per person, single occupancy